startersacademy/sample-apps-for-debugging/README.md

+##Introduction

+To help present and practice client and server debugging, I needed sample applications.
+This repo has a simple node application (forked from amirrajan/word-finder) and a subset of todomvc apps.

+The readme below is from the word-finder repo.

+##Getting Started

+1. Make sure you have node.js installed.

+2. Clone this repo.

+3. From the command line, `cd` into the directory for this repo.

+4. Run:

+    `npm install`

+5. Run:

+    `node server.js`

+6. Browse to:

+    `localhost:3000/public/examples/backbone`

+7. Open your browser's dev tools.

 ##Word Finder (MIT License)

 I took every english word (over 200k words) and built a little NodeJS app that will help you find words that contain specific characters.